Thérèse Tréfouël

-Thérèse Tréfouël (née Boyer, 19 June 1892 — 9 November 1978) was a French chemist.
-Along with her husband, Jacques Tréfouël, she is best known for her research on sulfamides, a novel class of antibiotic drugs.
+Thérèse Tréfouël (née Boyer, 19 June 1892 — 9 November 1978) was a French researcher specialized in medicinal chemistry.
+Along with her husband, Jacques Tréfouël, she is best known for her research on sulfonamides, when they were a novel class of antibiotic drugs.

 Education and personal life

-Between 1913 and 1919, Tréfouël studied chemistry at the Faculté des Sciences, in Paris.
+Between 1913 and 1919, Thérèse Boyer studied chemistry at the Faculté des Sciences, in Paris.
 She met her husband Jacques when they were assigned as lab partners after both failing to sign up to a practical course on time.
 Jacques and Thérèse married in 1921.
 They were known for the strength of their partnership and collaboration.
 Even after their retirement from scientific research, the Tréfouëls continued to collaborate on various projects: Jacques was fascinated by metalwork and woodwork, and would construct furniture which Thérèse upholstered.